-Understanding child mental health is crucial for early childhood teachers who play a significant role in shaping young minds.
-Recognizing the signs of mental health issues, providing a supportive classroom environment, and knowing when to seek professional help are essential skills for educators.
+Understanding a child's mental health is crucial for early childhood teachers who play a significant role in shaping young minds.
+A child's mental health refers to their ability to reach social-emotional milestones, learn social skills, and cope with emotions effectively.
+By recognizing the signs of mental health issues, providing a supportive classroom environment, and knowing when to seek professional help, educators can create a nurturing and positive learning experience that promotes both emotional and academic growth.

 What is early childhood mental health?

-Why is mental health important?
+Why is a child's mental health important?

-Signs of mental health issues
+What are the signs of mental health issues in children?

 - Avoiding activities they previously enjoyed